 Even if your phone doesn’t currently support it, you should still get headphones that support these codecs anyway.
 Android 8.0 brings support for these wireless standards to lots of phones, and assuming your headphones last longer than your smartphone does: your headphones will only sound better as the tech in your phone catches up.
 Additionally, the AAC codec performs far better when paired with an iPhone than an Android phone, so if you’re in the market for headphones to use with your Samsung Galaxy phone, maybe avoid the AirPods.

-The best headphones with LDAC support are the WH-1000XM3
+The best headphones with LDAC support are the WH-1000XM4

 It shouldn’t come as a surprise that one of the best pairs of headphones of the last year is also the best LDAC compatible option on the market.
-The WH-1000XM3 may be expensive, sure, but they’re worth it.
-An update to the similarly popular WH-1000XM2, the headphones bring best-in-class noise cancelling, LDAC support, and great battery life to the table, all wrapped up in a lightweight comfortable build.
+The WH-1000XM4 may be expensive, sure, but they’re worth it.
+An update to the similarly popular WH-1000XM3, the headphones bring best-in-class noise cancelling, LDAC support, multipoint Bluetooth connectivity, decent battery life, all wrapped up in a lightweight comfortable build.

 The Sony WH-XB900n is the cheaper, bassier cousin to the best